June 28-July 24, 2015

 The core curriculum encompasses foundational skills, historic and contemporary practices, experimentation, and critical thinking skills.
 The program also includes presentations by visiting artists and one-on-one mentoring to help you develop your art projects, build a portfolio, explore career paths, and prepare for the college application process.

-In Digital Studio, we will explore digital art through moving and still images.
-We will examine how digital images are a dominant force in our society through presentations from contemporary artists working in the field.
-You will learn how to use digital still and video cameras and sound recording instruments.
-You will also learn how images transform and morph using software such as Photoshop, After Effects, Premiere Pro, QuickTime Pro and FinalCut Pro.
-Guidance on how to create simple animated GIF’s will be provided as well.
+Explore time-based media during this course, offered in our state-of-the-art technology lab.
+Expert guidance will help you learn how to use digital video cameras and sound recording instruments.
+Discover the basic principles of moving picture frames by learning how to create simple animations.
+See how images transform and morph using software such as After Effects, Premiere Pro, QuickTime Pro and FinalCut Pro.
 Lessons are presented in a manner that expose the similarities in each program's interface and encourage students to use hardware and software as tools for their own design and creativity.
+Students will work as a team to create video projects that will be screened during the final exhibition.

 Professional artists and teachers will instruct you in studio work and lead discussions about the artmaking process.
 Our unusually low student to faculty ratio ensures that you will get the attention you need as you develop your portfolio.
 You will also be matched with a graduate student mentor from our Master of Fine Arts program who, during regular meetings, will help you to further cultivate your individual vision.
-In addition, accomplished visiting artists engage with students through weekly presentations.
+In addition, accomplished visiting artists engage with students through weekly presentations and studio visits.

 Visiting Artists and Contemporary Art Practices: Linking Past with Present

 As core to our daily pre-college curriculum, students will explore images, artists, historical and contemporary practices through lecture, research and collaborative projects.
-Weekly visiting artists present their work and workshop with students.
-Visiting artists have included Mary Ellen Strom, Leon Johnson, Gerry Bergstein, Andi Sutton, Jim Dow, Chantal Zakari, Ahmed Abdalla, Matthew Nash, Hannah Barrett, and Raul Gonzalez.
+Visiting artists present their work and workshop with students.
+Recent visiting artists include Mary Ellen Strom, Leon Johnson, Gerry Bergstein, Andi Sutton, Jim Dow, Chantal Zakari, Ahmed Abdalla, Matthew Nash, and Hannah Barrett.

 Museum of Fine Arts, Boston